debops/debops/docs/introduction.rst

 Introduction
 ============

-``debops.secret`` role enables you to have a separate directory on Ansible Controller (different than the playbook directory and inventory directory) which can be used as a handy "workspace" for other roles.
+``debops.secret`` role enables you to have a separate directory on the Ansible Controller (different than the playbook directory and inventory directory) which can be used as a handy "workspace" for other roles.